7:30 am? Are you kidding me?

 Most readings are blog posts and brief articles.
 Things you can knock out on your commute.
 Assignments will ask you to recast the way you view -- and possibly do -- your existing work.
 To think about things you're already thinking about.
 Differently.

 How do the 1:1s work?

 The 1:1s are customized discussions, based on your own current situation.
 They're a time for me to help you to meet the material, where you are!
-Logistically, the 1:1s are available with me in Real Life the same day as the program sessions.
-(Phone or Skype sessions are also possible.)
+Logistically, the 1:1s are available with me in Real Life, in my shop, the same day as program sessions.
+(Remote 1:1 sessions are also possible.)